Active Learning of Deep Neural Networks via Gradient-Free Cutting Planes

-Historically, deep NN training and cutting plane methods have developed independently, each with its own audience.
-In this work, we bridge them for the first time by providing a viable cutting-plane-based deep NN training and active learning scheme.
-Our method finds optimal neural network weights and actively queries additional training points via a gradient-free cutting plane approach.
-We show that an active learning scheme based on our newly proposed cutting-plane-based strategy naturally inherits classic convergence guarantees of cutting-plane methods.
+Historically, deep NN training and cutting-plane methods have developed independently, each with its own audience.
+In this work, we bridge them for the first time by providing a viable cutting-plane-based deep NN training and active learning (AL) scheme.
+Our method finds optimal neural network weights and actively queries training points via a gradient-free cutting-plane approach.
+We show that the induced active learning scheme naturally inherits classic convergence guarantees of cutting-plane methods.
 We present synthetic and real data experiments to demonstrate the effectiveness of our proposed methods.